 In terms of being able to identify the issues that need fixing, it's essential that development teams have sufficient testing tools integrated into the developer environment, such as a Chrome Extension for testing accessibility locally on online code as well as code being developed.
 It's best practice to integrate your accessibility testing tools with your release management solution, such as Jenkins, to have accessibility testing as part of your current release management process.

 Many developers resort to using free online testing tools, but find themselves putting in double the work and still struggling to maintain compliance.
-These tools are inconvenient and often provide false positives, which is why they ultimately are not worth it.
-For agile development cycles, developers need sufficient tools and streamlined technical support to efficiently maintain accessibility.
+These tools are inconvenient to use on a consistent basis and often provide false positives, which is why they are ultimately not worth it.
+For agile development cycles, developers need sufficient testing tools and streamlined technical support to efficiently maintain accessibility.

 Once your updates have been designed and developed in accordance to set accessibility requirements, it's time to test for quality.